Are you thinking about buying an innerspring mattress online?

 Want a more durable bed

-If you've owned an innerspring mattress before, then you know that they last for years without showing any wear.
+If you've owned an innerspring mattress before, you know that it lasts for years without showing any wear.

 Modern innerspring mattresses are no different.
 If you want to know just how long they last, look at the warranties.